George L. Dunlap: Biography

 From July 30 until November 22, 1875, Dunlap served as City Marshall of Chicago, a newly reconstituted position which served as co-head of the Chicago Police Department alongside the General Superintendent (which was held, coinciding with Dunlap's tenure as Marshall, first by Jacob Rehm until October 4 and thereafter by Michael C. Hickey beginning on October 7).
 Dunlap had been appointed by mayor Harvey D. Colvin.

+Dunlap was an unsuccessful contender for the Democratic mayoral nomination in 1879.

 Dunlap married a daughter of John Blake Rice.
 Dunlap's wife was principally involved in creating the Children's Building annex of The Woman's Building at the 1893 World's Columbian Exposition in Chicago.

-Dunlap served as president of the Chicago Belt Company, which in the 1890s had unsuccessfully planned to built a belt rail line around Chicago.
+Dunlap served as president of the Chicago Belt Company, which in the 1890s had unsuccessfully planned to build a belt rail line around Chicago.

 Legacy

 Dunlap is the namesake of Dunlap, Iowa.